 - finger coordination challenges

-We need to explain the last point, which is especially applicable to shifts in which there is no change of fingers during the shift.
 Look at the following examples.
-They are all in the midrange of the fingerboard with use of the thumb, but can all be equally well ptransposed down into the Neck Region without the thumb.
+They are all in the midrange of the fingerboard and make use of the thumb, but all of them can be equally well transposed down into the Neck Region without the thumb.
 The first five lines show two-bar cells in which the musical distance (interval) between the fingers does not change during the shifts.
 We will call these “Whole-Hand-Regular” shifts.
 Beneath these, in the last three lines, we have examples in which the hand frame (musical distance between the playing fingers) DOES change during the shift.
 We will call these “Whole-Hand-Irregular” shifts:

-So let’s now work out how we can build up a gently progessive series of exercises to work on our doublestopped shifting.
+So let’s now work out how we can build up a gently progressive series of exercises to work on our doublestopped shifting.
 Let’s start with the smallest intervals, no finger changes, and no frame changes during the shifts.

-While from a physical (hand) point of view chromatic scales in thirds, sixths and octaves are the simplest introduction to doublestopped shifting, from an aural point of view they are not so simple, which is why we incorporate many open strings in the following exercises in order to check our intonation as we move up and down.
+From a physical (hand, ergonomy) point of view, chromatic scales in thirds, sixths and octaves are the simplest introduction to doublestopped shifting.
+However, from an aural point of view they are not so simple, which is why we incorporate many open strings in the following exercises in order to check our intonation as we move up and down.

 We will start with the closest finger spacing which is one semitone between neighbouring fingers.
 This gives us either an augmented fourth (if we have our higher finger on the lower string) or a minor sixth (if we have our higher finger on the top string).
 We will prefer the minor sixth for our first chromatic scale exercise as this is a much more pleasant interval than the augmented fourth.
 The next wider finger-spacing is the whole tone, which gives us either a perfect fourth or a major sixth, depending on which string we put the higher (or lower) finger.
 We will use the major sixth because, once again, it is more pleasant than the fourth.
 We follow the same principles for the minor and major third finger-spacings, finishing with the perfect fourth finger-spacing of doublestopped octaves.
 This gives us five different chromatic scales, each with a slightly wider finger spacing:

-Standard major and minor scales in thirds, sixths, octaves and fourths are an OK next step in our progression of difficulty, but they become even better when we add an additional note/finger in each hand position.
+Standard major and minor scales in thirds, sixths, octaves and fourths are an OK next step in our progression of difficulty, but they become even more useful when we add an additional note/finger in each hand position.
 When we play them in this way these are some of the most efficient and useful exercises that exist for our left-hand at the cello.
 They develop both our hand strength and our sense of fingerboard geography as well as being the best method for establishing our correct finger spacings in each hand position.
 No other exercise is as good for helping our intonation.
 The following examples can be played on different pairs of strings and in different keys.
 They can also be played in thumbposition: just replace the first finger with the thumb and change the other fingers correspondingly.